scriptotek/library-sql/_episodes/02-basic-queries.md

 > ## Challenge
 >
 > Do a `PRAGMA table_info(articles)` and choose a couple of columns you want to look at,
-> use the LIMIT clause and test different values of `.width` {: .challenge}
+> use the LIMIT clause and test different values of `.width`.

+{: .challenge}